dlwicksell/nodem/README.md

 Currently, the Node.js addon module itself, mumps.node, is not fully open sourced, and is therefore excluded under this license.
 That is not a permanent state, however.
-It is still being actively developed and not all of its API are finished, nor all of its core functionality.
-Once finished, , or when the author deems it appropriate, it will be fully open sourced, probably under the LGPL 3.0.
+It is still being actively developed and not all of its APIs are finished, nor all of its core functionality.
+Once finished, or when the author deems it appropriate, it will be fully open sourced, probably under the LGPL 3.0.

 ***